 If you check all four, Denmark works for you.
 Edge cases (asylum status, dual citizenship complications, expired divorce paperwork) are handled case-by-case — see our complete document checklist for the full picture.

-What Our 500+ Couples Consistently Say
+What Couples Consistently Tell Us

 Across the testimonials we've collected, three themes show up over and over: